square/workflow/docs/faq.md

 Workflow defines strong boundaries and contracts between separate parts of the application to ensure that our code remains predictable and maintainable as the size and complexity of the codebase grows.

+## Why ReactiveSwift instead of RxSwift?

+Swift has a powerful type system.
+ReactiveSwift was designed to take advantage of the language – and, as it turns out, that resulted in many common design decisions between ReactiveSwift and Combine (which is/will become the defacto reactive architecture on the platform).

+RxSwift, on the other hand, was designed to be similar to rx on other platforms above all else.
+It lacks typed errors, has weird convention breaking design patterns, etc.